gmvoit/just-the-docs/descriptions/Accretion.md

 ### Accretion-Corrected Temperature

 If the effects of momentum transfer are locally significant compared to pressure support, then a choice must be made about how to represent the response of the atmosphere's pressure profile to the additional confinement.
-In the **ExpCGM** framework, the shape function for support energy (i.e. $\alpha$ or $\alpha_{\rm eff}$) is chosen by the user.
+In the **ExpCGM** framework, the shape function for support energy (either $\alpha$ or $\alpha_{\rm eff}$) is chosen by the user.
 To account for incoming momentum, **ExpCGM** users can also opt for an approximate accretion-corrected temperature profile

 <p>
     $$T(r) \approx \frac {2 f_{\rm th} (r)} {\alpha_{\rm eff}(r)} \left[ 1 + {\eta_{\rm dec}} \frac { \dot{M}_{\rm acc} (R_{\rm acc})} {4 \pi r_{\rm dec}^2 \rho (r) v_{\rm c} (r)} \left( \frac {r} {r_{\rm dec}} \right)^{\eta_{\rm dec}} \right] T_\varphi (r)$$